1Do I need to have Jiu-Jitsu and/or Firearms experience to attend?

 You should definitely pack snacks and drinks each day for the range session.
 Vida Jiu-Jitsu does have a concessions fridge stocked with water, Gatorade, protein shakes, energy drinks, bars, etc., so bring cash if you'd like to make concessions purchases.
 If you are coming from out of town, there are plenty of grocery stores and convenience stores in the area to make a run to stock up once you arrive.
 We are located in a suburban area with tons of restaurants for meals.
 We will take a lunch break each day where everyone can grab a lunch of their choosing.
 Friday night dinner will be provided.

-12When do I need to arrive?
+12When do I need to arrive and leave?

 13Can I attend only part of camp?